 Walter May • Selected Works • 1990-2000

 Oracle installation at the Glenbow Museum as part of the 1998 Alberta Biennial.
 A barricade comprised of stone slabs sits at one end of a handmade steel trough.
 The remainder of the trough is filled with a reflecting pool of hardened tar.
-One end of a long brass bead chain is attached to the trough, the other to a large steel cone partially filled with beeswax.
+A long brass bead chain is attached to the trough and connects to a large inverted steel cone partially filled with beeswax.
 This container is supported by a bottomless bentwood chair.

 42” h x 18” w x 57" L. Alternate view (detail) of "Oracle" showing steel trough.